 Overall, this is a decent rangefinder that I can recommend to those who are on a budget.

-I am confident that any of these models can be considered as the best bow hunting rangefinder for this 2018.
+I am confident that any of these models can be considered as the best bow hunting rangefinder for 2021.